 Similarly, demonstrating in your tender that you have a better understanding of local issues than other bidders is a key area where an SME can really differentiate themselves from larger competitors.
 What can you demonstrate in your tender that shows you have a better understanding of the council and local community issues than any other bidder?
 Are there key demographics you can include?
 Are there specific issues with parts of the local community that your business knows about and has experience in dealing with?
 Show the preventative measures you have put in place.
 Show how you engage with the community to reduce the impacts on council resources.

-Council budgets are tight, so council tenders will be structured to ensure they are getting value for money.
+Council budgets are tight, so their tenders will be structured to ensure they are getting value for money.
 Can you demonstrate how you can help reduce costs or increase efficiencies without affecting the level of service?
 Show the real figures from your previous experiences.
 How did you save your other council customers money over the course of their contracts?
 As a smaller business, you will also need to differentiate yourself from a bigger bidder that expects to achieve volume efficiencies (e.g. bigger company can buy in bulk).
 What evidence do you have to counteract that argument?
 Can you show that actually, on balance, your smaller business delivers much better long-term value?

 We approached Complete Tenders to help us with a bid for a local public sector project, having previously failed to win similar work.
 It was interesting to witness how our bid was moulded to suit the brief requirements and utilise our specific experience and skillsets.
 Our final submission was well polished and ultimately Complete Tenders helped us win our first public sector job.
 We are now using their tracker service to find the next appropriate tender for us to bid for.